-Data Centers, once an afterthought for global enterprises, are now a cornerstone of the information economy, and $100 billion has poured into the asset class over the past decade, according to Cushman & Wakefield’s Global Data Center Market Comparison External Link.
+Data Centers, once an afterthought for global enterprises, are now a cornerstone of the information economy, and well over $100 billion has poured into the asset class over the past decade, according to Cushman & Wakefield’s Global Data Center Market Comparison.

-This study evaluated 1,162 data centers around the world, utilizing a unique weighted methodology to rank 38 global markets and arrive at an overall top ten.
+This study evaluated 1,189 data centers around the world, utilizing a unique weighted methodology to rank 48 global markets and arrive at our Overall Top Ten External Link markets.
 Key emerging data center markets are also identified in the Ten Markets to Watch External Linksection.

 The 2020 pandemic accelerated the change in corporate IT strategy, as companies rapidly shifted to the cloud.
 Continuation and optimization of this shift will continue throughout the next several years, creating further emphasis on cloud services availability and connectivity across platforms.
 Read more in Cushman & Wakefield’s State of the Cloud Report.

 Construction of new product has skyrocketed, with the 1.6 GW under construction across markets studied last year swelling to 2.9 GW in this year’s edition.
 This is the equivalent of nearly two-and-a-half Northern Virginias being added to global supply, most of which has been spoken for.

 Secondary markets continue to grow in importance, with areas particularly in Europe and Asia of interest as some workloads move to the edge.
 These secondary locales often provide greater margins for data center operators, with some growing to primary market status in future.
 Read more in Cushman & Wakefield’s Data Centre European Secondary Markets Report.